Encrypt Document Metadata Java with GroupDocs.Signature

 Gradle:

-Alternatively, you can grab the JAR file directly from GroupDocs.Signature for Java releases and add it to your project manually (though I’d recommend sticking with Maven/Gradle for easier updates).
+Alternatively, you can grab the JAR file directly from GroupDocs.Signature for Java releases and add it to your project manually (though Maven/Gradle is preferred).

 License Acquisition Steps

-- Free Trial: Perfect for testing - gives you full features for a limited time
+- Free Trial – full features for a limited period.

 Basic Initialization and Setup